ostranme/angular-swagger-ui-example/README.md

-# angular-swagger-ui-example
+# Angular Swagger UI Example

 This repo shows how to implement swagger-ui into an angular project.
+Main reference and thanks goes to https://github.com/dinohorvat/swagger-editor-angular8

 ## Install Swagger UI